facka/translations/README.md

 ## Steps

-1. Create a google spreadsheet and make it public to the web.
+1. Create a google spreadsheet
+ * Publish it to the web.
 [How to publish a doc]( https://support.google.com/docs/answer/37579?hl=en)
+ * Make the spreadsheet public in to the Web by Sharing it and enabling access to anyone.
  * Get spreadsheet example from [ here ] (https://docs.google.com/spreadsheets/d/1I09LNjHawLEXulHbL_cYC5xk4UbcRakZ_O3CuvOs6Jg)
  * The javascript format is [here] (https://docs.google.com/spreadsheets/d/1I09LNjHawLEXulHbL_cYC5xk4UbcRakZ_O3CuvOs6Jg/gviz/tq).
 We will use this file to create our own JSON format later, using a gulp task.